github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/setting-up-the-codeql-cli.md

   - Code scanning
   - CodeQL
 redirect_from:
-  - /code-security/codeql-cli/getting-started-with-the-codeql-cli
+  - /code-security/codeql-cli/using-the-codeql-cli/getting-started-with-the-codeql-cli

 ---

-{% data reusables.codeql-cli.codeql-site-migration-note %}

-## Getting started with the {% data variables.product.prodname_codeql_cli %}
+## Setting up the {% data variables.product.prodname_codeql_cli %}

 {% data reusables.code-scanning.codeql-cli-version-ghes %}

 To run {% data variables.product.prodname_codeql %} commands, you need to set up the CLI so that it can access the tools, queries, and libraries required to create and analyze databases.

-## Setting up the {% data variables.product.prodname_codeql_cli %}

 The {% data variables.product.prodname_codeql_cli %} can be set up to support many different use cases and directory structures.
 To get started quickly, we recommend adopting a relatively simple